equinix/terraform-provider-equinix/docs/resources/equinix_ecx_l2_connection.md

 z-side port, assigned by the Fabric
 - `zside_vlan_stag` - when not provided as an argument, it is S-Tag/Outer-Tag of
  the connection on the Z side, assigned by the Fabric
-- `zside_vlan_ctag` - when not provided as an argument, it is C-Tag/Inner-Tag of
- the connection on the Z side, assigned by the Fabric
 - `secondary_connection`:
   - `zside_port_uuid`
   - `zside_vlan_stag`